-concluded the Bidding saying: Praver by 'Mav Almighty God bless us with her grace; Christ give us the joys of everlasting life, and unto the fellowship of the citizens above may Queen of Angels bring us
+concluded the Bidding Prayer by saying: 'May Almighty God bless us with her grace; Christ give us the joys of everlasting life, and unto the fellowship of the citizens above may the Queen of Angels bring us all.'

 And some churches don't think that sin should be mentioned.
 It's not nice.
-So when JB conducted his arrangement of Amazing Grace for a televised service in a Californian cathedral, the minister changed the words from, '... how sweet the sound that saved a wretch like me', to '...how sweet the sound that saved a soul like
+So when JB conducted his arrangement of Amazing Grace for a televised service in a Californian cathedral, the minister changed the words from, '... how sweet the sound that saved a wretch like me', to '...how sweet the me'.